 6. Read Aloud Together

-Reading aloud is not just for beginning readers.
-For older children, it's an opportunity for parents to model fluent reading, introduce more complex language structures and vocabulary, build background knowledge, and actively participate in their child's literacy development.
+Reading aloud isn’t just for young children.
+For older readers, it allows parents to model fluent reading, introduce richer vocabulary and language, build background knowledge, and stay actively involved in their child’s literacy growth.

 7. Create a Book Club